networknt/light-doc/content/en/service/oauth/service/provider.md

 ### /oauth2/provider/{providerId}@delete

-This endpoint is used to delete existing provider.
+This endpoint is used to delete the existing provider.
 Before the provider is deleted, the following validations will be performed.

 * If serviceId cannot be found in the service cache, then the following error will be